penumbra1/expensify/README.md

 ### Testing

-Added a few tests to improve code coverage.
+Added a few tests to improve code coverage (near 100% now thanks to testing mapStateToProps, although it may not be necessary).

----

-Rewrote some tests in _selectors/expenses.test.js_ to use sort and filter instead of hard-coding filtered and sorted expense data.
-Thus if the expenses fixture changes, tests will still be able to use it.
-However, this makes tests very similar in implementation to the selector they are testing,which might not be a good practice.
-As filter and sort are built-in and their use here is very straightforward, I opted to trust them and prioritize fixture mutability.

 ---